AviatrixSystems/Docs/HowTos/microseg_media/secure_networking_microsegmentation.rst

 9. Determine the policy order by selecting to insert the new policy above, below, or at the top or bottom of the rule list.
 If the policy is not at the top or bottom of the list, you must select the existing policy that is affected by the position of the new policy.
 10. Click Save in Drafts.
 You can then review, commit, or discard the policy.
 This view also indicates if the policies are working as expected.

-Creating a Default Rule
+Creating a Default Policy
 -----------------------

-As a best zero trust security practice, you should add a deny rule that blocks traffic from all app domains to the universal 0.0.0.0/0 app domain.
+As a best zero trust security practice, you should add a deny policy that blocks traffic from all app domains to the universal 0.0.0.0/0 app domain.
+This should be the last policy in the list.